 In April 2001, WTVI began broadcasting HD on VHF Channel 11.

-The station was acquired by Central Piedmont Community College (CPCC) on July 1, 2012, and became an educational licensee for the second time in its history.
-PBS Charlotte is committed to serving the community and as outreach for CPCC.
-For additional information about the station, visit PBScharlotte.org/ or access the station's Facebook page at facebook.com/wtvicharlotte.
+The station was acquired by Central Piedmont Community College on July 1, 2012, and became an educational licensee for the second time in its history.
+PBS Charlotte is committed to serving the community and as outreach for Central Piedmont.
+For additional information about the station, visit PBScharlotte.org/ or access the station's Facebook page.

-In addition to producing documentaries and specials, PBS Charlotte produces six regular programs:
+In addition to producing documentaries and specials, PBS Charlotte produces five regular programs:

-A complete listing of PBS Charlotte's local and national programming is available at PBScharlotte.org/tv-schedule/.
+A complete listing of PBS Charlotte's local and national programming is available at wtvi.org/schedule.